-At Ostroff Injury Law, our skilled attorneys have won countless cases on behalf of clients injured in auto accidents.
+At Ostroff Godshall Injury and Accident Lawyers, our skilled attorneys have won countless cases on behalf of clients injured in auto accidents.
 Managing Partner Rich Godshall and his team recovered $4.1 million in total settlements for four passengers injured in a one-vehicle crash on the Pennsylvania Turnpike.

 Common Scenarios for Right-of-Way Accidents

 Many failure to yield accidents happen when drivers merge onto a highway and fail to maintain a reasonable speed.
 These collisions can also occur when drivers fail to check their blind spots and try to change lanes without clearance.
 Speeding can also make a driver unable to react in time to stop and yield to vehicles that have the right of way.
 Failure to yield because of speeding or carelessness is a form of negligence, as your Allentown attorney can further explain.

 Who is Liable in a Failure to Yield Collision?

 It can be challenging to determine who had the right of way without police documentation or evidence preserved at the scene.
 For instance, the other driver may claim they also had a green light.
 After a crash in Allentown, our attorneys can work to secure witness statements or security camera footage to establish who had the right of way.
 Liability often depends on the available evidence.
 The sooner a lawyer is retained, the sooner they can preserve evidence and begin proving the other party’s liability for the failure to yield accident.